 - In the bottom of a 6-quart or larger slow cooker, whisk together the onion, tomato paste, apple cider vinegar, honey, water, brown sugar, Worcestershire, smoked paprika, garlic powder, mustard powder, sriracha, 1 teaspoon salt, and liquid smoke (if using), until smoothly combined.

-- Season the pork all over with a generous amount of kosher salt and ground pepper.
+- Cut the fat from the bottom of the pork.
+Season the pork all over with a generous amount of kosher salt and ground pepper.

 - Add the pork to the slow cooker and spoon the sauce all over the top to cover it.